Admissions from Reception to Year 6

 In the nursery we have 26 full time equivalent places split between morning and afternoon each offering the free 15 hours per week.

-Children attending the morning session at the nursery arrive at 8.45am and are collected at 11.45am.
-The afternoon session starts at 12.3opm and finishes at 3.30pm.
+Children attending the morning session at the nursery arrive at 9.05am and are collected at 12.05am.
+The afternoon session starts at 12.05pm and finishes at 3.05pm.
 Full time places are also offered.
+Start time is 9.05am and finishes at 3.05pm.
+Dinner is provided at the appropriate rate at the time.
 Funding for full time places can be through the national scheme which parents must apply for.
 You can also pay the school direct.
-Details will be provided to succesfull applicants.
+Details will be provided to all applicants offered a place.

 Applications for places in Nursery are made directly to the school.

 The nursery follows the same criteria as for the main school in allocating places.
 Each year the number of applicants and the number requesting part time places will determine the mix of full and part time places.
-If we offer full time places parents will receive the free 15 hours offer and then the other 15 hour offer to create a full time place will be charged at £15 per half day session or parents can apply for the Governments new additional 15 hour offer.
-Payment for a full time place over one week is £75.
-This will be collected at the commencement of each half term.
-Failure to do so will result in the withdrawal of any full time offer.
+If we offer full time places parents will receive the free 15 hours offer and then the other 15 hour offer to create a full time place will be charged at the rate applicable, parents can also apply for the Governments additional 15 hour offer.
 Parents will on the application form denote the place they are requesting.
 For full time places there will be a charge for school meals and a charge for staff supervising children who stay for lunch who are not covered by the current funding scheme for school.

-For our nursery we offer an open morning each Thursday from 9.30am to 11.00am during term time.
+For our nursery we offer a 4pm tour every Thursday during term time.